Welcome and Informed Consent Form

 - Honestly evaluating your own emotions, actions, motivations, beliefs, and relationships.

 - Coming to each meeting prepared to review your progress throughout the last week (including the completion of personalized ‘homework’ assignments) and prepared to share your goals for the present meeting.
-Note: consistent failure to do the assigned weekly homework will result in the session not being held.
+Note: Consistent failure to do the assigned weekly homework will result in the session not being held.

 Use this Email link or the following mailing address: